 The outside panes of Kay’s windows are covered in a fine drab layer of all kinds of crosswinds refinery shit.
 When it’s sunny it don’t matter, but on overcast days it makes outside seem that much more grey and done for, and it makes her depressed.

 Kay is in bed depressed.
-Her bed is a twin, a thin center-worn foam-type mattress on particle board sitting on top of six plastic milk crates, all different colors and of course all picked up off the street.
+Her bed is a twin, a thin center-worn foam-type mattress on particle board sitting on top of six plastic milk crates, all different colors and all picked up off the street (where else).
 Kay likes a firm mattress.
-Her bed is pushed against the wall in the opposite corner from the east-facing window, so she can get some sun (when it’s ever out).
+Her bed is pushed against the corner wall opposite the east-facing window, so she can get some sun (when it’s ever out).
 She doesn’t keep curtains on any of the windows, and maybe at some point any voyeur motherfucker could’ve looked in on her, but it’s not like that now.
 She’s not even sure who all is left living here anymore since the cut off.
 She stopped paying attention cause what the fuck.
 Even before, whole blocks and flocks was constantly on the way out, and after, suddenly everyone was jumping on the leave-town train.
 Rumors that Ellison or someone was gonna bomb everything to the ground, start over, exterminate, and all that type of gossip that’s not at all unfounded.
-And all this time the zip code was getting more and more plastered with work relocation fliers — that lying shit where some outfit offers room and board, drinking and bathing water, filtered air, and quality-of-life meds in exchange for forfeiting your current residence and all claims to property for an undetermined term.
+And all this time the zip code was getting more and more plastered with work relocation fliers—that lying shit where some outfit offers room and board, drinking and bathing water, filtered air, and quality-of-life meds in exchange for forfeiting your current residence and all claims to property for an undetermined term.
 That’s “work” around here.
 Take the bait.
 Get out.
 Kay had had a plan to accumulate credit, stay within city limits, make her way back to her old neighborhood… But she didn’t believe it would get this deserted this fast, and now she’s feeling wild.

 She looks back at her flattened pillow and tangled bedsheet with a big exhale.